-Dualast A ation to Stakeholder/s Priority Time Project Action/s Lead Partner Status frame Nature-based Visitation Program Promote the activation and enhancement of nature-based assets in the Shire, including the development of supporting infrastructure and amenity.
-Focus on opportunities, in collaboration with public and private investors, that will increase the role of nature-based tourism to drive visitation and yield for the region.
-This campaign program could be supported by activation strategies and plans (via external funding) to identify investment opportunities and infrastructure requirements to improve amenity and enhance utilisation of significant nature-based assets.
-Economic Development Planning and Investment High Medium- term Arts and Culture Investment Program Undertake an audit of key arts and culture products and experiences, including Indigenous product to identify gaps in product and experiences.
-Identify opportunities to activate existing, and develop new, products and experiences to grow arts and culture tourism.
-Community and Culture Low Long- term Events Strategy Advocate for the preparation of a Shire-wide Events Strategy, focusing on the creation of a successful and diverse events sector to support visitor economy growth.
-The focus of this project should include: A review of current events schedule, by type, visitation and location, to identify gaps in the calendar; Opportunities for event enhancement and attraction - including signature one-off events and ongoing weekly events; Collaboration with industry and event operators to identify the infrastructure requirements and facilities/venues needed to grow the events sector.
-Events Team Economic Development Communications and Engagement High Medium- term
+Project and Action/s Stakeholders: Lead and Partner Priority Status Time Frame Arts and Culture Investment Program • Undertake an audit of key arts and culture Lead Community Low Long-term products and experiences, including Indig- enous product to identify gaps in product and experiences. and Culture Identify opportunities to activate existing, and develop new, products and experienc- es to grow arts and culture tourism.
+Events Strategy Lead High Medium- Advocate for the preparation of a Shire- Events Team term wide Events Strategy, focusing on the creation of a successful and diverse events Partner sector to support visitor economy growth.
+Economic The focus of this project should include: Development A review of current events schedule, by type, visitation and location, to identify gaps in the calendar; Communications and Engagement Opportunities for event enhancement and attraction - including signature one-off events and ongoing weekly events; Collaboration with industry and event operators to identify the infrastructure requirements and facilities/venues needed to grow the events sector.